 - Concentration – choose either Advanced Generalist: Children and Families or Advanced Generalist: Older Adults.

-- Reference Letters - All applicants must submit 3 reference letters, on the recommender's letterhead, from three different persons.
+Reference Letters - All applicants must submit 3 reference letters, on the recommender's letterhead, from three different persons.
 Each letter is to be accompanied by a reference form.
 The reference forms are available here (PDF).
 Depending on when your last degree was obtained, these 3 letters must follow the following guidelines.
 If you have graduated within the last 5 years: One reference letter should be from a college professor.
 Depending on your situation, your second and third letters can be from additional faculty members, an employer in a human service organization, or your practicum supervisor.
 If you have graduated more than 5 years ago: At least one letter should be from an employer/supervisor from a human service organization where you have worked or have done voluntary work.
 The letter should come from your supervisors in these agencies and not from your co-workers.
 The other two letters can come from faculty members, an employer in a human service organization, or your practicum/internship supervisor.
-If you have questions about reference letters, please email email@example.com.
+Please do not email the reference forms and/or letters to Dr. Bhandari.
+Upload them to the graduate school website, or email them to firstname.lastname@example.org, or fax them to 937-775-2453.
+However, if you have questions about reference letters, please email email@example.com.

 - Personal Statement - Faculty reviewers of your application want to understand why you are interested in graduate social work education and to assess your abilities at written communication.
 Toward this objective, prepare a 3-5 page detailed statement covering all of the questions and points below.
 Add any relevant information you wish, but please do not omit any sections or questions.

 - Describe your understanding of the social work profession.
 Please describe why you want to be a social worker and share your professional goals (i.e., What you would like to do with your MASW degree?).